 Correct Herbal Preparation

 Once the most effective herb or herbs have been selected, it’s also important to establish the proper mode of delivery for those herbs.
-Not all herbal preparations are equal in their effectiveness and/or ability to transfer that herb’s therapeutic benefits.
+Not all preparations are equal in their effectiveness and/or ability to transfer therapeutic benefit.
 Teas (a water extract) are fine for communicating an herb’s water-soluble constituents.
 Tincture’s and fluidextract’s are preparations better-geared for relaying both polar and non-polar constituents (that is, as long as the herb has been tinctured properly).
 A spirit (an alcohol-diluted essential oil) is one preferred vehicle for non-polar chemicals (mostly aromatic terpenes); however, it contains no flavonoids, saponins, and many other compounds, which may or may not be important to that particular herb’s therapeutic potential.
-In other words, both, the correct tool (herb/s) needs to be selected and prepared properly.
-An herbalist’s familiarity with organic chemistry 101 is important.
+In other words, the correct tool (herb/s) needs to be selected, and that tool needs to be prepared properly.